 Dr. H is available for all questions about lectures and test content and is also able to provide advice about the fly crosses, and general program and post-graduation planning.
+For specific aspects of your labs, contact your TA.

 LEARNING GOALS FOR GENETICS STUDENTS